Welcome to my humble internet home

 My name is Martijn van Otterlo and I'm an artificial intelligence researcher with a keen eye for ethical and societal implications of smart algorithms

-Some current and upcoming items
+Some previous items

 Programme committeeships at ICML-2019 and ICAPS-2019 (Learning and planning track)

 Our paper (with M. Atzmueller) was accepted for the XAILA workshop on explainable AI for law, as part of the JURIX conference on legal AI.
 The title is: On Requirements and Design Criteria for Explainability in Legal AI.
 You can have a look here.

 Invited talk at the Open University about the values of artificial intelligence, see my slides

 Participated in the lunch debate on the future of robotics and AI at the EU in Brussels, during the 10th European Innovation Summit

 I'm presenting decision-theoretic ethical programs at BNAIC-2018 and also as a poster at BeneRL